iamtrep/hubitat-dandanache/ikea-zigbee-drivers/README.md

 | Since version | `4.0.0` |

 #### Features
-* Standard operation mode: switch S1/S2 controls relay L1/L2
-* Decoupled operation mode: switch S1/S2 only sends "push" events
-* Configure switch type: latching / momentary / disabled
+* **Standard Operation Mode**: In this mode, the switches S1/S2 control the relays L1/L2.
+* **Decoupled Operation Mode**: In this mode, the switches S1/S2 only send “push” events.
+* **Switch Type Configuration**: Allows the configuration of the switch type to be either latching, momentary, or disabled.
-* Configure relay type: wet contact / dry contact / pulse mode (with configurable pulse duration: 200ms ..
-2000ms)
+* **Relay Type Configuration**: Allows the configuration of the relay type to be either a wet contact, dry contact, or pulse mode.
+The pulse mode has a configurable pulse duration ranging from 200ms to 2000ms.
-* Configure interlock mode: prevent both Relay L1 and Relay L2 being On at the same time
+* **Interlock Mode Configuration**: Prevents both Relay L1 and Relay L2 from being On at the same time.
-* Configure what happens after a power outage (Power On, Power Off, Restore previous state)
+* **Power Outage Configuration**: Configures the state after a power outage (options include "Power On", "Power Off", and "Restore previous state").
-* Report device temperature
+* **Device Temperature Reporting**: Reports the device's temperature.
-* Report power (W): L1 + L2
+* **Power Reporting**: Reports the power (in Watts) of L1 + L2.
-* Report energy consumption (kWh): L1 + L2
+* **Energy Consumption Reporting**: Reports the energy consumption (in kWh) of L1 + L2.
-* Health status: online / offline
-* Refresh device state on demand
+* **Health Status**: Indicates the operational status of the device, showing whether it's "online" or "offline".

 #### Pairing Instructions
 1. If the device is already powered on, disconnect it for 20 seconds (power-cycle) before each pairing attempt.